 In summary, the following are the must-have soft skills as compiled by Eastern Kentucky University from executive listings.

-These hard facts about soft skills are essential to join the workforce and live life to the point of career and life success.
+These hard facts about soft skills are essential for those undertaking a job search and looking to join the workforce.
+As well as those looking to live life to the point of career and personal success.